 What is Direct Debit?

 You can make both recurring and one-off payments using direct debit.
 This could include regular bill payments such as utility bills or recurring payments such as fixed subscriptions or membership fees.
-In direct debit, a customer authorizes a merchant to collect payments directly from their bank account by filling out a Direct Debit mandate.
+In direct debit, a customer authorizes a merchant to collect payments directly from their bank account by filling out a mandate.
 This can either be in a paper format or a web page that the customer fills out online.

-Direct debit is a good option for one-off payments where a customer doesn’t need to make a payment instantly.
+this is a good option for one-off payments where a customer doesn’t need to make a payment instantly.
 However, it is not advisable to use direct debit for one-off payments where payments are required immediately, for instance, e-commerce.

 Direct Debit in Europe

-In Europe, direct debit happens under the Single Euro Payments Area (SEPA) scheme.
+In Europe, this debit happens under the Single Euro Payments Area (SEPA) scheme.
 This scheme is approved and regulated by the European Payment Council (EPC).
 SEPA covers all EU-member states as well as other European countries where the Euro is commonly used.

 SEPA makes it much easier to make cashless payments across countries within the EU.
 This includes payments made by direct debit, instant card transfer, and bank transfers.
 And all of this at the same convenience of domestic payments.